-John’s NHS Trust (CNWL) have agreed to allow him time to work with Pathway to develop the module.
-An pilot sessions are currently taking place.
+John’s NHS Trust (CNWL) agreed to allow him time to work with Pathway to develop the module.
 John has also been invited to develop further thinking for Camden and Islington CCGs about how to commission better homeless mental health support services.

 CLINICAL RESEARCH – FRAILTY – Dr Rafi Rogans-Watson, Elderly Medicine Consultant

 Dr Rafi Rogans-Watson is a Consultant in Elderly Medicine at Royal Sussex County Hospital.
 He recently took a sabbatical to research frailty and premature ageing in people who have experienced homelessness, conducting an in depth study in a hostel.
 His published research explored the benefits of standard frailty assessments for complex needs/homeless adults.

 SENIOR CLINICAL RESEARCH – END OF LIFE CARE – Dr Caroline Shulman, End of Life Care Researcher

-Dr Caroline Shulman is the Lead GP for the King’s College Hospital Pathway team.
+Dr Caroline Shulman was previously the Lead GP for the King’s College Hospital Pathway team.
 Prior to working in the Pathway team, Caroline was a GP within a specialist homelessness practice, and was a Senior Lecturer at the London School of Hygiene and Tropical Medicine, addressing malaria and maternal health in Africa.

 Caroline’s initial end of life care research was fully funded for three years, by the Oak Foundation.
-This work explored the challenges in current provision, and brought together homeless people, experts by experience, hostel and day centre staff and healthcare providers to identify potential solutions.
-Research funding was renewed for two further years in autumn 2018 for Palliative Care Training.
+This work explored the challenges in current provision, and brought together people experiencing homelessness, experts by experience, hostel and day centre staff and healthcare providers to identify potential solutions.
+Research funding was then renewed for two further years to focus on Palliative Care Training.